 It used to be so easy in the old days: all you need to do was to create a basic review site, place 3 or more similar offers, compare them to each other and insert your affiliate code to each one of them.
-Whether it was option A, B or C, you would have get your commission.
+Whether it was option A, B or C, you would have to get your commission.
 Simple, proven and successful landing page, with only one “small” problem – no added value to the visitor…

 After some time, you just couldn’t click on an ad without seeing the same comparison format over and over.
-It was just a matter of time before Google have realized that this model alone is responsible for a growing number of websites that has no real value to the visitor, since they don’t offer nothing new or unique.
+It was just a matter of time before Google have realized that this model alone is responsible for a growing number of websites that has no real value to the visitor since they don’t offer anything new or unique.
 What has started as a small PPC problem, had become a huge issue for the traditional (organic) search results, since many small review sites had found their way to the first and second page in Google.
 Many niches have became infested by comparison shopping sites, such as the travel industry, where travel aggregation became the norm.